Discrete Chi-Square Method discovers solar forcing in El Ni\~no time series: The Pacific Ocean as a bolometer measuring the solar dynamo light curve in real-time: Results of DCM analysis for simulated data

-The DCM analysis results for different $n$ and $\SN$ combinations are given in Table \ref{TableModelThree} (Columns 2-4).
+DCM analysis results for different $n$ and $\SN$ combinations are given in Table \ref{TableModelThree} (Columns 2-4).
 The results are surprisingly accurate even for the small $n=50$ sample having a low $\SN=10$.
+Due to the \WDE, the detected model parameter values converge to the correct simulated values when $n$ and $\SN$ increase.

-The DCM results for Model 3 are illustrated in Figures \ref{FigModelOne}a-d ($n=50$ and $\SN=50$ combination).
-The DCM long search $z_1(f_1)$ periodogram (red) and $z_2(f)$ periodogram (blue) minima are at the best periods $P_1=0.159$ and $P_2=0.168$ (Figure \ref{FigModelThree}a: diamonds).
-The DCM short search gives $P_1=0.160$ and $P_2=0.170$ (Figure \ref{FigModelThree}b: diamonds).
+DCM results for Model 3 are illustrated in Figures \ref{FigModelOne}a-d ($n=50$ and $\SN=50$ combination).
+DCM long search $z_1(f_1)$ periodogram (red) and $z_2(f)$ periodogram (blue) minima are at the best periods $P_1=0.159$ and $P_2=0.168$ (Figure \ref{FigModelThree}a: diamonds).
+DCM short search gives $P_1=0.160$ and $P_2=0.170$ (Figure \ref{FigModelThree}b: diamonds).
 The black continuous DCM model $g(t)$ curve crosses trough the black dots of $y_i$ data (Figure \ref{FigModelOne}c).
 The result $M_0=0.9985 \pm 0.0032$ for the dashed black $p(t)$ trend line is correct.
 Our Figure \ref{FigModelThree}d shows the detrended DCM model $g(t)-p(t)$ (black continuous line), the detrended data $y(t_i)-p(t_i)$ (black dots), the pure sine signal $h_1(t)$ (red thick continuous line) and the pure sine signal $h_2(t) $ (blue thin continuous line).
-The DCM residuals (blue dots) are offset to the level of -3.0 (blue dotted line).
+DCM residuals (blue dots) are offset to the level of -3.0 (blue dotted line).
 These residuals are small and their level is stable.